 A bottle gets a second life as a museum-worthy terrarium as well as a home for an environmental science project.
 Be sure to add the activated charcoal and moss for plastic bottle terrariums that flourish.

-Recycled water bottle flowers are an easy craft that can be sourced directly from your classroom recycling bin, with the help of some paint.
+Upcycled water bottle flowers are an easy craft that can be sourced directly from your recycling bin, with the help of some paint.